Industrial Intrusion CTF

 8080/tcp open http Apache Tomcat/Coyote JSP engine 1.1

-• The webserver on port 8080 hosted an instance of scadabr.
-I was able to log in with the default credentials admin:admin.
+- The webserver on port 8080 hosted an instance of scadabr revealed at the bottom of the webpage.
+I was able to log in with the default credentials of admin:admin discovered through a google search.

-• After uploading a reverse shell I was able to get the flag by cating the file in the user.txt file.
+- After uploading the payload I was able to discover the flag in the users home directory in a

 Forensics-1 Orcam